sourcegraph/about/handbook/engineering/core-application/index.md

 ### Tagging teammates

 Feel free to tag `@core-app` on Slack or anyone directly as and when required.
 It is acceptable to tag people to get their attention.
-On the contrary it is also acceptable to turn off your notifications when you want to focus and do not want to be interrupted .
+On the contrary it is also acceptable to turn off your notifications when you want to focus and do not want to be interrupted.

 ## Members